2018 Nissan Rogue CVT Fluid Replacement Procedure

 Post

 Have not yet completed this task on the Rogue, but for my other cars, I use a 12" level on the passenger side floor and snap a picture.
 My driveway is slanted so I back it in and then forward on roll on ramps until the level matches.
-This approach allows enough access to change the AWD transfer fluid at the same time.
+This approach allows enough access to change the AWD transmission fluid at the same time.
 I reverse procedure when changing rear differential fluid.
 If my driveway was level, I would use 4 jack stands and do all three tasks at the same time.
-From my other AWD cars, rear differential gear oil always comes out clean, but the transfer case gear oil turns dark in as low of 20,000 miles.
+From my other AWD cars, rear differential gear oil always comes out clean, but the transmission case gear oil turns dark in as low of 20,000 miles.
 You are correct, these are not difficult tasks.

 supr